ibm-cloud-architecture/appmod-liberty-tekton/README.md

 Detailed, step-by-step instructions on how to replicate these steps are provided [here](liberty-build.md)

 ## Deploy the Application using OpenShift Pipelines
 The following steps will deploy the modernized Customer Order Services application in a WebSphere Liberty container to a Red Hat OpenShift cluster using **OpenShift Pipelines**.
+An alternative is to use **ArgoCD** for deployment.
+Click here to see the [Deploy the Application using OpenShift Pipelines and ArgoCD](#deploy-the-application-using-openshift-pipelines-and-argocd) option

 **DIAGRAM**